YichaoOU/HemTools/docs/content/NGS_pipelines/idr_peaks.rst

 Parameters have been updated.
 Basically MACS2 callpeak uses ``-p 0.2`` cutoff to produce more peaks, then top 500K is used.
 With these changes, the number of final peaks should increase.
 We expect the number of IDR peaks (cutoff at 5%) should be around 10K to 40K.
 One can use ``--macs2_addon_parameters " -p 0.05"`` to control the number of called peaks, and these will decrease the number of final peaks.

-Current peak calling method does not apply to ATAC-seq by default.
-One can generate ATAC-seq peaks using ``--macs2_addon_parameters " --nomodel --shift -100 --extsize 200"`` option.

 **5/16/2020**